gridcoin-community/Whitepaper/README.md

 # Whitepaper

-This is a proposed whitepaper for Gridcoin Research.
+This repo contains the current Gridcoin Research Whitepaper as well as archived older revisions.